arturonavax/env/docs/mac_os.md

 Enable FileVault (or Firmware Password if it is an Intel processor) to lock Recovery Mode and encrypt the disk.

+With the brightness increase key (F2), you can get more brightness than the maximum brightness with the bar in the options.

 ---

 1. **[Default keyboard shortcuts](#default-keyboard-shortcuts)**